 Having a living will relieves pressure on your loved ones to make these tough choices for you.
 It also can prevent family members from fighting in court about your health care.

-Know the Difference Between a Living Will and a Durable Power of Attorney for Health Care
+Living Will vs. Durable Power of Attorney for Health Care

 A durable power of attorney for health care is also a legal document for medical decisions.
 But, instead of saying what medical care you want, you name a person to make medical decisions for you when you are unable to make them yourself.
 This person is known as a health care agent, attorney-in-fact, or health care proxy.